-Defined by BP ≥140/90 mmHg on two occasions (at least 4 hours apart) during pregnancy after 20 weeks' gestation in a previously normotensive patient, without the presence of proteinuria or other clinical features suggestive of preeclampsia (thrombocytopenia, impaired renal or kidney function, pulmonary edema, or new-onset headache).
+Defined by blood pressure (BP) ≥140/90 mmHg on two occasions (at least 4 hours apart) during pregnancy after 20 weeks' gestation in a previously normotensive patient, without the presence of proteinuria or other clinical features suggestive of preeclampsia (thrombocytopenia, impaired renal or kidney function, pulmonary edema, or new-onset headache).

 Patient requires regular monitoring of BP and urinalysis during the pregnancy to exclude preeclampsia and gestational diabetes.

 Severe hypertension (BP ≥160/110 mmHg) requires admission for antihypertensive therapy.

-For women over 37 weeks' gestation, induction should be considered.
+For women ≥37 weeks' gestation, induction should be considered.

-Gestational hypertension is defined by sustained BP readings of ≥140/90 mmHg on two occasions at least 4 hours apart during pregnancy after 20 weeks’ gestation in a previously normotensive patient, without the presence of proteinuria (<300 mg in 24 hours).
-All manifestations of gestational hypertension are presumptive until retrospectively confirmed by complete resolution of hypertension and any other new abnormalities by 12 weeks postpartum; otherwise, other diagnoses should be considered.
+Gestational hypertension is defined by BP readings of ≥140/90 mmHg on two occasions at least 4 hours apart during pregnancy after 20 weeks’ gestation in a previously normotensive patient, without the presence of proteinuria (<300 mg in 24 hours) or other clinical features suggestive of of preeclampsia (thrombocytopenia, impaired renal or kidney function, pulmonary edema, or new-onset headache).